 What does compulsory physical delivery mean?

-As stated in this SEBI circular, starting 26th July 2018, F&O positions in the 46 stocks mentioned in this NSE circular will be settled via compulsory physical delivery.
+As stated in this SEBI circular, starting 26th July, 2018, F&O positions in the 46 stocks mentioned in this NSE circular will be settled via compulsory physical delivery (More stocks have been included to the list later on.
+The current list of stocks can be found here).
 If you hold a position in any of these contracts at expiry, you will be required to give/take delivery of stocks.

 The deliverable quantity is computed as under

 - Unexpired Futures

 - Long futures shall result in a buy (security receivable) position

 - Short futures shall result in a sell (security deliverable) position

 - Long call exercised shall result in a buy (security receivable) position

 - Short call assigned shall result in a sell (security deliverable) position